 When a staff or contract photographer is hired for a specific assignment, however, it is the responsibility of the individual contracting unit to cover the cost of photography within the publication budget.
 The university's staff photographers are billed to the contracting unit just as an independent photographer would be billed.

 All photography should be planned as far in advance as possible.
 This is equally true for the use of photos from the archives, which may require duplication.
 It is important for designers to understand schedules and costs early in the design process in order to leave time for alternate arrangements if necessary.

 Plan ahead.
 Make arrangements for models or props; determine whether the photo shoot is on location or in a studio, whether the image is made on film or digitally and other details well in advance of the day of photography.

 Illustrations illuminate concepts and information in a way that's easy to digest and understand.
 In general, the primary visual presentation of Texas Tech does not include illustrations, although there will be situations where illustrations are required, such as in the development of information graphics or when photographs are unavailable or inappropriate.
 To maintain a high quality of illustration, it is strongly recommended that a professional illustrator be hired to handle this task.
-Contact Jenna Hightower in the TTU System Communications and Marketing office at (806) 742-0057 for a list of appropriate resources for your project.

 Like illustrations, diagrams help to define details of component relationships or process flow.
 They are helpful when communicating details that otherwise could not be easily shown through the use of illustration or photography.
 An effective diagram is one that communicates your most essential point in the simplest manner possible.
 Utilize our secondary color palettes to clearly classify and differentiate various information types.